Frequently Asked Questions

 What if my family is religious, but I’m not?

-How do I keep my answer from prying eyes?
+How do I keep my choice on religion from others in my household?

 If you are concerned about family or other household members seeing your answer, make sure you fill out your Census form privately online, rather than using the household-wide paper form.